 Relax.
 You’re not going to have to eat a worm or suffer a massive hangover.
 This is not the cheap tequila binge of your youth.
 Mezcal, a distilled spirit made from 30 kinds of agave (tequila is technically a mezcal but is only made from the blue agave), is having it’s day.
-It’s artisanally made, smoky, nuanced.
+It’s artisanally made, smoky, and nuanced.
 Combined with fresh ginger, tangy hibiscus and bitter-sweet Aperol, we think we’ve come up with a pretty sophisticated slushie.
-It’s pink and its potent.
+This mezcal-hibiscus slushie is pink and its potent.
 No need for shots.

 See Cook’s Note on how to make simple syrup.